You can get advice on buying and selling property from experts such as buyer's advocates, estate agents, conveyancers and legal practitioners.

 Protection for clients of conveyancers and legal practitioners

-If your legal practitioner or conveyancer misuses a deposit held in trust on your behalf, you can seek compensation from a statutory compensation fund.
-The relevant funds are:
+If your legal practitioner or conveyancer misuses a deposit held in trust on your behalf, you can seek compensation from one of the following statutory compensation funds:

 The Section 32 statement contains information about the property’s title, including:

 - a declaration if the property is located in a bushfire-prone area.

 It does not include any information about:

 - the accuracy of measurements on the title.